 Gaming is the main reason that people go to Atlantic City but that wasn’t always so.
-It’s on the coast so the four mile sandy beach is an attraction to families as well.
+It’s on the coast so the four-mile sandy beach is an attraction to families as well.
 But there’s another attraction there as well.
 Atlantic City has two piers, one extending 900 feet into the ocean.
-In August either from the piers or the beach you can sit and watch, absolutely free, the air show, a day long festival where planes, helicopters and virtually anything else that flies swoops over the coastline.
-The US Air Force or the Army or both will there as well with a display of military aircraft.
+In August either from the piers or the beach you can sit and watch, absolutely free, the air show, a day-long festival where planes, helicopters and virtually anything else that flies swoops over the coastline.
+The US Air Force or the Army or both will there as well as a display of military aircraft.

 Away from the noise of an air show, perhaps you fancy going out in a boat and looking for dolphins or whales.
 Both can be virtually guaranteed to be seen depending at which time of the year you go.
 With a beach, obviously, there are opportunities for all sorts of water sports including jet skiing, kayaking, and sailing.
 But the surf is good here as well so you’ll see surfers out all throughout the year.
 They have their own areas so that families can swim in safety.
 Away from the beach, explore the salt marshes or the bays where you’ll see all sorts of different birds.
 Or maybe you’d prefer just one of the many cruises around the harbor or the bays.